hdrover/sing-box-drover/README.md

 }
 ```

-- `external_controller` is the address where sing-box exposes the Clash-compatible API.
-The program connects to this
+- `external_controller` — address for the Clash-compatible API.
-  address to change selectors and reset connections.
-- `secret` is the API token.
-Use any non-empty string.
+- `secret` — API token.

-Without this section, sing-box-drover can still start sing-box and toggle the system proxy, but outbound switching
-will not work.
+If this section is missing but your config has selectors, the program will add it automatically.

 ### Selectors for outbound switching